HassanA69/HassanA69/README.md

 ## Hey, I'm Hassan 👋

-I'm **Hassan Abdelnaby**, a passionate developer with a keen interest in Backend Development.
-I love creating dynamic and responsive web applications that enhance user experience!
+My name is **Hassan Abdelnaby**, I am a .NET backend developer, and I am greatly inspired to create resilient and interactive web apps that deliver stunning user experience.

 ## About Me

-I'm currently learning and expanding my skills as a Backend engineer at **EELU**.
+I'm currently learning and expanding my skills as a Backend engineer.
 I enjoy tackling challenging projects and continuously improving my coding abilities.
-I'm based in [Your Location], and I'm excited to connect with like-minded individuals!
+And i'm excited to connect with like-minded individuals!

 ## Skills & Technologies